latifkabir/BrightSTAR/starSim/README.md

 The work-flow:
 ---------------

 - **Step-1:** Generate events using your desired event generators including either pythia 6 or pythia 8.
-STAR framework an array of generators to choose from.
+STAR framework has an array of generators to choose from.
 The output is a `.fzd` file.

 - **Step-2:** Use the generated events to get detector hits using the `bfc.C` script.
 The output is a MuDst root file.